nod5/TwoCamControl/docs/notes_on_character_errors.md

 ## Technical notes

-TwoCamControl sends strings to cmd windows where chdkptp.exe in rsint mode sends commands USB connected Canon cameras with CHDK firmware to take photos and save to the PC.
+TwoCamControl sends strings to cmd windows where chdkptp.exe in rsint mode sends commands to USB connected Canon cameras with CHDK firmware to take photos and save to the PC.

 Character errors can happen at different steps in that chain.